1.0 Community Social Misconduct:

 13.2 Underage Possession and Consumption of Alcohol:

 The university will not tolerate the possession and consumption of alcohol by students under the age of 21 regardless of their location (i.e. on campus, overseas, study abroad, missions, etc.).

 The university will not tolerate students providing alcohol to those under the age of 21 regardless of the location (on campus, overseas, study abroad, missions, etc.).
 Such action will be subject to probable suspension or expulsion from the university.

 Operating a motor vehicle, on or off campus, after consuming alcohol or a controlled substance is a serious threat to oneself and the community and may result in immediate suspension or expulsion.
 Anyone who injures another person as a result of driving under the influence may be permanently expelled.

-Students who possess, distribute, and/or use narcotics (including medical marijuana, misuse of prescription drugs, Salvia, any form of hallucinogens, etc.) or other intoxicants may be subject to the disciplinary process.
-Students present on campus while under the influence of narcotics are subject to disciplinary process, even if their consumption was off campus.
+Students who possess, distribute, and/or use narcotics on or off campus (including medical marijuana, misuse of prescription drugs, Salvia, any form of hallucinogens, paraphernalia, etc.) or other intoxicants on or off campus may be subject to the disciplinary process.
 (See list of descriptions of substances and the Alcohol and Drugs Federal Mandate listed in the References section below.)

 15.0 Use of Tobacco:

 In the interest of common health concerns, the campus provides a tobacco-free environment.
 Use or display of any form of tobacco (including but not limited to cigarettes, cigars, snuff, smokeless tobacco, chew, hemp, hookah, paraphernalia, devices, etc.) on university premises or at any university-sponsored function is strictly prohibited.